 (n) links to both the Commission’s site and a problem gambling support service site are to be provided;

-(o) a duplicate copy of the wager confirmation message is to be transmitted to the relevant racecourse controlling authority in respect of each internet wager accepted, or alternatively, the committee or other body controlling the racecourse is to be provided with real time on-line system access.
+(o) a duplicate copy of the wager confirmation message is to be transmitted to the relevant committee or other authority controlling the racecourse in respect of each internet wager accepted, or alternatively, the committee or other authority controlling the racecourse is to be provided with real time on-line system access.

 (5) A failure to confirm the details of an internet wager in the manner required by the procedures established by the Commission does not invalidate the wager.